microsoft/Trieste/samples/verona/readme.md

 - dynamic function lookup
   - find all `selector` nodes
   - every type needs an entry for every `selector` name
+- only `Ref[T]::store` does llvm `store` - it's the only thing that needs to check for immutability?
 - literals: integer (including char), float, string, bool
 - `copy` and `drop` on `Ptr` and `Ref[T]`
+  - implementation depends on the region type
 - strings can't be arrays without type-checking
 - region types, cowns, `when`
 - could parse LLVM literals late, allowing expr that lift to reflet and not just ident